mancuoj/fe/src/react/next/learn.md

 > In Next.js, use CSR for specific components by `useEffect()` or a data fetching hook such as [useSWR](https://swr.vercel.app/zh-CN).

 - Server-side Rendering: The HTML of the page is generated on a server for each requests.
-The generated HTML, JSON data, and JavaScript instructions to make the page interactive such as attaching event handlers to a button.
+The generated HTML, JSON data, and JavaScript instructions to make the page interactive like attaching event handlers to a button.
 The process is called **hydration**.

 > In Next.js, use SSR by using [getSeverSideProps](https://nextjs.org/docs/basic-features/data-fetching/get-server-side-props).

 - Static Site Generation: The HTML is generated on the server but there is no server at runtime.
 Instead, content is generated once at build time and re-used for each request.

-> In Next.js, use SSG by using [getStaticProps](https://nextjs.org/docs/basic-features/data-fetching/get-static-props), use [Incremental Static Generation](https://nextjs.org/docs/basic-features/data-fetching/incremental-static-regeneration) to avoid rebuilding the entire site if your data changes.
+> In Next.js, use SSG by using [getStaticProps](https://nextjs.org/docs/basic-features/data-fetching/get-static-props), or you can opt to use [Incremental Static Generation](https://nextjs.org/docs/basic-features/data-fetching/incremental-static-regeneration) to avoid rebuilding the entire site when your data changes.

 ## create-next-app